ajavamind/Processing-Sketch-Chatbot/README.md

 The Processing Chatbot is an application tool to assist users of the Processing.org SDK (Software Development Kit) in generating and running code from responses to prompts sent to the OpenAI ChatGpt service using Java based API (Application Program Interface).
-This respository is work in progress and it only implements essential features to implement the chat and run the response code.
+This respository is work in progress and it only implements essential features to implement a chat prompt request and run the response code.
 Many improvements are possible but time limitations prevent more enhancements for now.

 The application is written in the Processing Java language and currently only runs on Windows OS platform.